ryndovaira/data_science/deep_learning/rnn/02_hands_on_rnn_keras/README.md

 ## Notes for Further Improvements

-- Replace Vanilla RNN with LSTMs or GRUs for larger datasets or more complex tasks.
+- Replace RNNs with LSTMs or GRUs for larger datasets or more complex tasks.
 - Explore attention mechanisms for further accuracy gains.